PetrosStav/Research-Artifact-Analysis-NLP-OSS-2023-Paper/README.md

 | **Provenance** | No                                                                                                                                                                                                                   |
 | **Usage**      | Yes                                                                                                                                                                                                                  |

-Each snippet in the above datasets are transformed into **Question-Answer (QA) pairs**, so that they can be answered by the LLMs and fill out the above Snippet template.
+Each snippet in the above datasets is transformed into **Question-Answer (QA) pairs**, so that they can be answered by the LLMs and fill out the above Snippet template.

 **QA pair transformation** of the above example: